Keesaco/KeesaFlo/README.md

 ------------------------------
 1. Download the [Google App Engine Python SDK](https://developers.google.com/appengine/downloads).
 2. Ensure Python 2.7 and pyOpenSSL are installed.
-3. Acquire dependencies using AppBuild as described above.
+3. Acquire dependencies using Dependable as described above.
 4. Add an (existing) application to the dev_appserver using the 'app' directory as the path.

 Running with Vagrant: